greenbone/gvm-tools/docs/scripting.rst

 .. note:: By convention, scripts using :term:`GMP` are called *GMP scripts* and are files with the ending :file:`.gmp.py`.
-Accordingly, *OSP scripts* with the ending :file:`.osp` are using :term:`OSP`.
+Accordingly, *OSP scripts* with the ending :file:`.osp.py` are using :term:`OSP`.
 Technically both protocols could be used in one single script file.

 The following sections are using the same example as it was used in